politicalphysicist/politicalphysicist.github.io/content/Politics/energyMarket2.md

 electricity company which handled all of generation, transmission, distribution, and sales in that jurisdiction.

-During this time similar vertically integrated models were used for electricity across the world, whether publicly or privately owned.
-It was thought that the task of matching electricity production at all times could only be done by a central authority and that the sector was therefore a natural monopoly.
+During this time, similar vertically integrated models were used for electricity across the world, whether publicly or privately owned.
+It was thought that the task of matching electricity production to consumption at all times could only be done by a central authority and that the sector was therefore a natural monopoly.
 While early neoliberal governments in Latin America began to challenge this view, it was Margaret Thatcher who definitively showed that much of the electricity sector could be made to operate in a competitive environment while still maintaining the integrity of the whole system.

 Thatcher split the CEGB into the national grid and three generating companies.
 These were sold off over a few years, along with the area